3008 HUMAN HEALTH BUILDING

 Completion of the minimum requirements does not guarantee admission to the SON as a Basic-BSN Direct Admission student.

-In order to retain your seat in the Direct Admit Basic-BSN track, students must meet the minimum grade requirements for admission to the School of Nursing and must earn a final course grade in NRS 2111 of 2.5 or higher.
+In order to retain your seat in the Direct Admit Basic-BSN track, students must meet the minimum grade requirements for admission to the School of Nursing.
 Any Direct Admission student who does not successfully complete all of the first year academic requirements will forfeit his/her seat.
 Students who forfeit their Direct Admission seat will need to re-apply to the SON Basic-BSN track on a competitive basis following successful completion of the Basic-BSN admission requirements.

 Admission to the basic BSN track on a competitive basis following completion of the required pre-requisite courses